Anita Mehta

-Education and Work Experience
+Education

 After her B.Sc. in Physics from Presidency College, Calcutta, Mehta went to Oxford as the second Indian woman Rhodes Scholar to St Catherine's College, Oxford University, graduating with an M.A. and a DPhil in Theoretical Physics.

+Work

-She then did postdoctoral work at IBM, following this with a Research Associateship under the mentorship of Professor Sir Sam Edwards, when she worked in the field of granular physics at the Cavendish Laboratory, Cambridge.
+Mehta after completing her education did postdoctoral work at IBM, following this with a Research Associateship under the mentorship of Professor Sir Sam Edwards, when she worked in the field of granular physics at the Cavendish Laboratory, Cambridge.
 Mehta was elected India's first Radcliffe Fellow to Harvard in 2007-8 and was awarded the Fellowship of the American Physical Society.
 Mehta has been a visiting professor at the University of Rome, the University of Leipzig, the Institut de Physique Theorique (France) and the Max Planck Institute for Mathematics in the Sciences, among others.
 She has been an Academic Visitor of Somerville College, Oxford.

 Mehta had a Leverhulme Visiting Professorship at the University of Oxford as faculty of the Linguistics, Philology and Phonetics until 2019.
 There, she works on modelling speech perception and the dynamical evolution of language and grammatical forms.